 Levanto is in La Spezia province, on the coast rail line between Genoa and La Spezia and the station is a short walk from the town center.
 The Cinque Terre express train runs between Levanto and La Spezia approximately every half hour, stopping in all 5 villages.
 Levanto’s train station is just outside the historic center, in walking distance.

 - We stayed at A Durmi, perfectly located just before the start of the pedestrian-only street.
 Our comfortable and quiet room opened onto a pretty courtyard with a garden.
 The English-speaking owner is very helpful.

-- Another option is the historic 2-star Hotel Europa in the center of town.
-Both are walking distance from the train station.
+- Another option is the historic 2-star Hotel Europa in an Art Nouveau building in the center of town.

 Top Things to See and Do